navidu/trava-nodejs-app/README.md

 node app.js
 ```

-Go to your browser and type localhost:8080 and watch TRAVA app.
+Go to your browser and type `localhost:8080` on your browser.
+Watch TRAVA app now!